pryv/pryv-account-backup/README.md

 In your terminal, run the following commands:

-`git clone https://github.com/pryv/app-node-backup.git` to download the script
+`git clone https://github.com/pryv/pryv-account-backup.git` to download the script

-`cd app-node-backup` to go in the script folder
+`cd pryv-account-backup` to go in the script folder

 `npm install` to download required dependencies